gershwin-os/system/README.md

 Since Gershwin leverages GNUstep, it should, in theory, be compatible with any platform supported by GNUstep.

+Additionally the following packages must be installed to run Gershwin:

+* xorg

 ## Components Included

 - **tools-scripts**: Utility scripts for setup and configuration.